zilliztech/claude-context/README.md

 Gemini CLI requires manual configuration through a JSON file:

 1. Create or edit the `~/.gemini/settings.json` file.
-2. Add the following configuration:
+2. Add one of the following configurations:

+**Option 1: With Zilliz Cloud**
 ```json
 {
   "mcpServers": {